Dictionary of Revolutionary Marxism

 MINSKY, Hyman (1919-96)

 American bourgeois economist of the Keynesian or “Post-Keynesian” school.
-He was the son of Menshevik emmigrants from Belarus, and sort of reflected that type of thinking within the more openly bourgeois American context.
+He was the son of Menshevik emigrants from Belarus, and sort of reflected that type of thinking within the more openly bourgeois American context.
 He received his Ph.D. at Harvard where he was influenced by

 Joseph Schumpeter and Wassily Leontief.
 He taught at Brown University, the University of California—Berkeley, and then Washington University in St. Louis from 1965 until his retirement in 1990.